"On Earth, petroleum once turned petty thugs into world leaders. Warp drive once transformed a bunch of Romulan thugs into an empire."

 undergo mutual annihilation with any

-conventional matter it came into contact with, including air molecules and the walls of whatever you're trying to store the damn stuff in
+conventional matter it comes into contact with, including air molecules and the walls of whatever you're trying to store the damn stuff in

 .
 And if it could be made to exist for more than a few minutes.